Massive data leak targets German officials including Merkel - AFP | This Kiji

-Berlin (AFP) - Private data stolen from hundreds of German politicians, including Chancellor Angela Merkel, have been released online, the government said Friday.
+Berlin (AFP) - Private data stolen from hundreds of German politicians including Chancellor Angela Merkel have been published online, the government said Friday, in a stunning breach of cybersecurity.

-The information, which comprised home addresses, mobile phone numbers, letters, invoices and copies of identity documents, was published via Twitter in December but inexplicably only came to light this week.
+The information, which comprised home addresses, mobile phone numbers, letters, invoices and copies of identity documents, was first released via Twitter in December but its spread gathered pace this week.

-It was not immediately clear whether the officials were targeted by hackers or were the victims of an internal leak.
+It was not immediately clear whether the officials were targeted by hackers or the victims of an internal leak of the data, some of which dates back to 2017.

-"Personal data and documents belonging to hundreds of politicians and public figures were published on the internet," government spokeswoman Martina Fietz told reporters, confirming that Merkel was one of them.
+"Personal data and documents belonging to hundreds of politicians and public figures were published on the internet," government spokeswoman Martina Fietz said.

 "The government is taking this incident very seriously."

-Among those affected were members of the Bundestag lower house of parliament, and the European Parliament, as well as those from regional and local assemblies, she said.
+Among those affected were members of the Bundestag lower house of parliament and the European Parliament as well as regional and local assemblies, she said.

-Deputies from all parties represented in the Bundestag were affected, as well as President Frank-Walter Steinmeier.
+Deputies from all parties represented in the Bundestag were targeted, as well as President Frank-Walter Steinmeier, an interior ministry spokesman said.

+However Christian Lueth, parliamentary group speaker for the Alternative for Germany (AfD), later said that his party's deputies were not hit by the attack and the interior ministry later confirmed this.

 "Whoever is behind this wants to damage faith in our democracy and its institutions," Justice Minister Katarina Barley said in a statement.

+The far-left Linke's parliamentary group chief, Dietmar Bartsch, called it "an attack on democracy".

-Beyond politicians, the leak also exposed the private data of celebrities and journalists.
+Beyond politicians, the leak also exposed the private data of celebrities and journalists, including chats and voicemail messages from spouses and children of those targeted.

 The daily Bild and public broadcaster RBB first reported the leak.